-Marketing is not just about letting people know your company exists, or what your latest products or services are.
+Gaining An Advantage Through Content: Marketing is not just about letting people know your company exists, or what your latest products or services are.
 It is a key component to building and maintaining a lasting relationship between your business and your customers.

 In the past, most businesses’ primary point of contact between themselves and their customers was via their sales department.
 The flaw in this method is that the relationship and loyalty that develops was more about the personal relationship with the sales representative than with the company or brand.

+So, how to begin gaining an advantage through content?
 Two powerful ways to develop and maintain good communication with and a solid connection to your customers and prospects are through social media and email.
 In your goal to “meet customers where they are,” social media and email are your best bet.

 Despite the technology involved, the thinking behind a customer-oriented marketing strategy is simple and old-fashioned.
 Create an ongoing conversation between your business and your customers.
 The avenues of social media and email are just the channels through which that conversation will flow.

-The basis of this ongoing conversation is content based on your customers’ needs – as opposed to more traditional marketing based around what your company can do for a potential customer.
+Again, the basis of this ongoing conversation is content based on your customers’ needs – as opposed to more traditional marketing based around what your company can do for a potential customer.
 Content that provides helpful information that addresses your customers’ concerns will resonate much longer than something like an email newsletter with the latest discounts.

 Where to Begin